 In 2014, a Little League Baseball team from Nashville qualified for the Little League World Series.

-In 2015, 7.9% of city of Nashville households were without a car.
+In 2015, 7.9% of city of Nashville households were without a car, according to a survey.

-In 2015, the American Jewish community in Nashville numbered about 8,000, plus 2,000 Jewish college students.
+In 2015, Nashville's American Jewish community numbered about 8,000, plus 2,000 Jewish college students.

 On January 22, 2016, Nashville received 8 inches of snow in a single storm, marking the largest snow event since 2003.

 According to the 2016 American Community Survey, 78.1% of working Nashville residents commuted by driving alone, 9.8% carpooled, 2% used public transportation, and 2.2% walked.
+About 1.1% used all other forms of transportation, including taxicab, motorcycle, and bicycle.
+About 6.7% of working Nashville residents worked at home.

 In 2017, Nashville had the third-fastest-growing metropolitan economy in the United States.

-In 2017, The City of Nashville's pension fund included "a $921,000 stake" in CoreCivic.
+In 2017, the City of Nashville's pension fund included a $921,000 stake in CoreCivic.

 On March 6, 2018, due to felony charges filed against Mayor Barry relating to the misuse of public funds, she resigned before the end of her term.